vincentrohde/steelcase-iot-client/README.md

 **Stateless Components**

 When creating components, try to use a
-<a href="https://programmingwithmosh.com/react/react-functional-components/">stateless component</a> wherever possible.
+<a href="https://programmingwithmosh.com/react/react-functional-components/">stateless component</a> whenever possible.

 **Naming Components**